If you are proud to state that you are Humanist, then click here to join us!

 What format does the training take and how much does it cost?

-Naming Training is £500 which includes two days’ training approximately 2-3 weeks apart with lunch on both days.
+Naming Training includes two days’ training approximately 2-3 weeks apart with lunch on both days.

 Attendance on all days of each training course is mandatory, as is the overnight stay during the Funeral Training.